Daniel-Mietchen/datascience/data-archaeology.md

 - According to Wikipedia, "[Data archaeology refers to the art and science of recovering computer data encoded and/or encrypted in now obsolete media or formats.
 Data archaeology can also refer to recovering information from damaged electronic formats after natural or man made disasters.](https://en.wikipedia.org/w/index.php?title=Data_archaeology&oldid=882440063)".

-Here, I will be using the term in a broader sense of recovering data from natural or historic records of past events.
+Here, I will be using the term in a broader sense of *recovering data from natural or historic records of past events*, e.g. through [forensic astronomy](https://en.wikipedia.org/wiki/Forensic_astronomy).

 # Examples